Really Wild West Index

 The year is 1891.
 The place is somewhere in North or South America, generally far from established law.
 In 1890, the War of the Worlds happened.
 That’s over, but wow has tech taken a leap forward.

 This is a Weird West setting hack for the Starfinder Roleplaying Game, with theosophy (magic), fantasy and sci-fi races, guns, and strangely advanced technology.
-Includes tips on how to hack the Starfinder Roleplaying Game rules to better suit the Weird West genre, as well as some feats unique to the setting.
+Includes tips on how to hack the Starfinder Roleplaying Game rules to better suit the Weird West genre (like how to avoid everyone having to wear armor to be effective), as well as some feats unique to the setting.

 Putting the “Steam” and “Punk” in Really Wild West

->I don’t describe RWW as a :steampunk” setting, but is it one?
+>I quite intentionally don’t describe RWW as a “steampunk” setting, but is it one?
 What is steampunk, anyway?
 A think piece about a popular genre and this setting’s place in it… or outside of it.

 >A city built by Hell and ruled by devils… and one of the safest places in the West.